guildai/guildai/guild/tests/hparam-summaries.md

     >>> list_runs_cb = project.list_runs

-And our monitor, configured to log only hparams:
+A monitor configured to log only hparams:

     >>> monitor = RunsMonitor(logdir, list_runs_cb, log_images=False)

 The monitor is designed to run a thread but we can run it preemptively by calling `run_once`.

     >>> monitor.run_once()

 The monitor generates files under the log directory.
 These include links to run event logs and hparam specific files.

 Because '...' will match multiple lines, we assert the file count.